 Q: How busy is Arbutus Lake?

 A: Arbutus Lake is a relatively unknown lake in Traverse City and has a reputation for being serene, quiet and relaxing.
 A local ordinance is enforced by the Sherriff's Marine Department that restricts high speed boating on the lake between the hours of 7:30 pm until 11 am the next day.
-This allows our evenings and mornings to be quite and calm, while still leaving plenty of time to enjoy high speed boating activities.
-Tickets are issued for violations of this ordnance.
+This allows our evenings and mornings to be quiet and calm, while still leaving plenty of time to enjoy high speed boating activities.
+Tickets are issued for violations of this ordinance.
 Follow this link to a map of Arbutus Lake

 Q: When were the houses built, and how are the three houses different from each other?

 A: Lakemore is comprised of three homes.
 Their relation to each other is best represented in our Retreat Map.
 Built in 2015, Lakemore Lodge and Cottage (the red and green homes) have identical floor plans and room dimensions, just mirror images of each other.
 They do offer very different interior design and style, but bedrooms, and sleeping capacity are all the same.
 Lakemore Cabin opened 1 year later, in 2016.
-The Cabin was acquired after the Lodge and Cottage were built, and the exisiting house was completely remodeled.
-HVAC, insulation, drwyall and all the finishings are new.
+The Cabin was acquired after the Lodge and Cottage were built, and the existing house was completely remodeled.
+HVAC, insulation, drywall and all the finishings are new.
 The Cabin offers the perfect home for groups of 9 or less, at a slightly lower price point than The Lodge and Cottage.